wincle626/Hikey970_Linux_Installation/README.md

     cp -r #(you download folder)/hikey970-v4.9 /lib/modlues/$(uname -r)

-2. Go to the folder "/lib/modlues/$(uname -r)" and go through the step 1-4 in last section.
+2. Go to the folder "/lib/modlues/$(uname -r)" and go through the step 1-4 in Hikey 970 Build Linux Kernel section.
 By openning the graphical configure interface, navigate to : "Device Drivers -> USB Support -> USB Serial Converter Support" and select 'M'module "USB FTDI Single Port Serial Driver".
 Then choose exit and save the configuration.

 3. Build the additional kernel module with